But perhaps the biggest surprise is that neither involves first-round draft pick Michael Huff.

 Shell also confirmed that Aaron Brooks will be the starting quarterback going into camp.

 "Still, there's nothing etched in stone," Shell said.
 "We're still going to take a look at what we have.
-You've got to have somebody start

 The one unit about which Shell was less candid was the secondary, where top draft pick Huff, a safety, has not yet been anointed a starter.